Dysphagia: What Happens During a Bedside Swallow Exam

 you may be able to eat normally again.

-You may need follow-up tests if your medical team is still worried that you might
+You may need follow-up tests if your healthcare team is still worried that you might

 have dysphagia.
 These tests can help identify dysphagia, even if you don’t have any